 Broken Blood Feathers

-Dr. Margaret Wissman,in an article written for the Humane Society, USA, describes the proper way to remove a broken blood feather: "It is easier for 2 people to do this, one to hold the bird in a towel, and one to pull the feather out.
-Use needle nose pliers or a hemostat. *Do NOT use tweezers they won't work* Gently extend the wing and support it so delicate bones are not broken during the process.
-Grasp the feather at the base, the part closest to the skin, and give it a one firm, smooth pull in the direction of feather growth.
-The feather should come out of the follicle.
+Dr. Margaret Wissman,in an article written for the Humane Society, USA, described the proper way to remove a broken blood feather.
+She advises that it's easier for 2 people to remove the feather, one to hold the bird in a towel, and one to pull the feather out.
+Use needle nose pliers or a hemostat.
+Avoid using tweezers because they will not work.
+To avoid breaking delicate bones, the bird's wing should be gently extended and supported.
+Grasp the feather at the base of the quill, (the part closest to the skin), and give it one firm, smooth pull in the direction of feather growth.
+This should remove the feather from the follicle.
+Dr. Briggs, demonstrated the amount of force needed to remove a blood feather, by slowly pulling a bird cage across a table with the use of one finger.
+This is a photo Mama's blood feather taken by Dr. Briggs.

-Broadview Animal and Bird Hospital in Seven Hills Ohio has added the following.
+Broadview Animal and Bird Hospital added the following.
 The entire feather shaft must be pulled from the follicle in your bird's skin when pulling a blood feather or it will not stop bleeding.
 Before pulling a blood feather, find the exact spot where the feather goes into the skin on your bird's wing.
 You will feel a bumpy spot in the skin.
 This is where the follicle ends inside the bird's body.
 To ensure that the entire feather shaft is removed, apply pressure by pinching the wing, right above the bumpy spot.
 The finger you use to pinch with should move forward in a sliding motion, at the same time you are pulling out the feather with the pliers.
 This will force the shaft all the way out of the follicle.
 You will know for sure that you got the entire feather out if there is a round bulb at the tip of the feather.
+You can see the rounded bulb in this photo.

-Dr. Wissman states that birds with a liver or bleeding disorder, or an infection, may lack the ability to clot blood.
-She cautions that these birds may die from bleeding from the follicle after the feather is pulled out.
+Dr. Wissman cautions that birds with infections, liver or bleeding disorders, may lack the ability to clot blood.
+These birds may die from bleeding after feather removal.

-What Causes Broken Blood Feathers?
-Feathers can be broken accidentally when the bird is preening, itself, has a flying accident, or when it thrashes around in the cage from being frightened or having night frights.
-Broken blood feathers also occur when a growing feather is accidentally cut during wing clipping.
+Cinnamon, the bird in this picture broke 22 blood feather during a night fright.
+A trip to a 24 hour, emergency hour clinic saved his life.
+You can see the new blood feathers that are growing back in, to replace the broken ones that had to be pulled out.
+Cinni will be kept in a glass aquarium that has perches and toys in in it until all of the new blood feathers fully mature into normal feathers.
+It will take about 8-10 weeks before these 22 feathers are fully grown in.
+Blood feathers can be broken accidentally during a flying accident, when the bird is preening or when it thrashes around in the cage when frightened.
+Keeping a nightlight on in the bird's room and leaving the front corner of the cage uncovered at night can help reduce night frights.
+Providing "white noise" in the room for a bird prone to night frights may help the bird to sleep better too.
+Broken blood feathers can also occur when a growing feather is accidentally cut during wing clipping.
 Feathers being clipped too short are a contributing factor to frequent breaks in blood feathers.
-While not the primary cause, very short feathers do not allow the proper amount of protection for new growing feathers if the bird accidentally hits them .
-Instead of the longer flight feathers taking the brunt of the impact, the blood feathers that have grown out past the length of the exposed, short feathers, break on impact when hit.
+While not the primary cause, very short feathers do not allow the proper amount of protection for new feathers that are growing in.
+Instead of the longer primary flight feathers taking the brunt of an impact, the blood feathers that have grown out past the length of the exposed, short feathers, break on impact when hit.
 Lesson here is that when clipping, be conservative.

 If you suspect that your bird may have broken a blood feather while you were out, but the bleeding has stopped,it is still advisable to pull it out.
 Bleeding can start again if the bird bumps into something.
 Check your bird carefully under the wings and tail feathers daily.
 Take note where blood feathers are and the condition they are in.
 Look for signs of breakage.
 This is really the only precaution you can take.
 By knowing the location of blood feathers, if your one does break one, it will be easier for you to find rather than searching through a mass of bloody feathers.